Box-ball system: soliton and tree decomposition of excursions: Preliminaries and notation

-\underline{Fifth definition}: Start from the leftmost particle and move it to the nearest empty box to its right.
-Then do the same with the second leftmost particle (according to the original order).
+\underline{Fifth definition}: Start from the leftmost ball and move it to the nearest empty box to its right.
+Then do the same with the second leftmost ball (according to the original order).
 Proceed in this way up to move once all the balls.
 This is a particular case of the fourth definition.
-It correspond to move the balls according to the order given by the initial position of the particles.
+It correspond to move the balls according to the order given by the initial position of the balls.

 Our viewpoint will be to consider all the balls indistinguishable and from this perspective all the above definitions are equivalent.
-If we are instead interested in the motion of a tagged particle then we can have different evolutions according to the different definitions given above.
+If we are instead interested in the motion of a tagged ball then we can have different evolutions according to the different definitions given above.

 The construction can be naturally generalized to a class of configurations with infinitely many balls or to configuration of balls on a ring.
 This can be done under suitable assumptions on the configuration $\eta$ \cite{CKST,FNRW}.
 We will discuss briefly this issue following the approach of \cite{FNRW}, but to do this we need some notation and definitions.